Henry Porter (journalist): Activism and events

 In 2005, Porter set up the West London Tsunami Appeal, which, in two weeks, raised £70K that was distributed in areas devastated by the Indian Ocean earthquake and tsunami on 26 December 2004.

-In 2008, Porter co-founded the Convention on Modern Liberty with his friend Anthony Barnett.[4]
+In 2008, Porter co-founded the Convention on Modern Liberty with Anthony Barnett.
 They co-directed the event, which was held on 28 February 2009 at the Logan Hall in London and in parallel meetings across the country.
 Speakers included the writer Philip Pullman, the former Lord Chief Justice, Lord Bingham, the former Director of Public Prosecutions, Lord MacDonald QC and Conservative MP David Davis and the former Attorney General Lord Goldsmith QC.

 In November 2013, he part-funded and directed the Snowden debates at the Jarvis Auditorium in the Royal Institute of British Architects, London.
 The event was designed to explore the implications of the global surveillance disclosures by the NSA contractor Edward Snowden, published by, among others, the Guardian during the summer of 2013.

-12-13 May 2017 Porter put on Convention on Brexit and the Political Crash at Central Hall, Westminster with speakers as diverse as Bob Geldof, Michael Gove, Akala, Alastair Campbell and Jarvis Cocker.
-In 2018 he staged two similar events at the Emmanuel Centre in London.
+On 12–13 May 2017, Porter put on Convention on Brexit and the Political Crash at Central Hall, Westminster with speakers as diverse as Bob Geldof, Michael Gove, Akala, Alastair Campbell, and Jarvis Cocker.
+In 2018, he staged two similar events at the Emmanuel Centre in London.

 Political positions

 Porter describes his politics as centre-left.
 In the 2010 General Election, he was one of a number of well-known writers to support the Liberal Democrats, and, in the years running up to that election, he contributed to the party's thinking on the threat of intrusive surveillance and the ID card.

 In 2016, he was strongly in favour of Britain remaining in the EU.
-On the day after the referendum, he wrote “As I explained to my Brexit friends in a blog post this week, I would be a very sore loser if we came out.
+On the day after the referendum, he wrote "As I explained to my Brexit friends in a blog post this week, I would be a very sore loser if we came out.
 I will be in mourning for a project that was as brave and beautiful as anything in European history".
 He was later a member of the Labour Party and supported a progressive alliance to take the country forward after Brexit.

 Awards

-He was on the Orwell Prize's journalism shortlist for 2009 for his campaigning work on civil liberties at the Observer.
+He was on the Orwell Prize's journalism shortlist for 2009 for his campaigning work on civil liberties at The Observer.
 His novel Brandenburg, set at the time of the fall of the Berlin Wall in 1989, which he covered as a journalist, won the Ian Fleming Steel Dagger Award.
 Empire State and the Dying Light were shortlisted for the same award.
 Firefly, which is set on the migrant trail in 2015 and is the first in a quartet of contemporary thrillers, won the Wilbur Smith Prize for Adventure writing.
 The second book in the series, White Hot Silence, was nominated as one of the best thrillers published in the United States in 2020 in the Barry Awards.